animatedmax/spring-data-geode/src/main/markdown/index.md

 documentation](https://geode.apache.org/docs/guide/19/managing/cache_snapshots/chapter_overview.html)
-explains, snapshots let you save and subsequently reload the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment in order to reproduce data-related issues in a controlled context.
+explains, snapshots let you save and subsequently reload the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment to reproduce data-related issues in a controlled context.
 You can combine Spring Data for Apache Geode's Snapshot Service support with [Spring's bean definition